Synecdoche

 A common example of synecdoche: using the term boots to mean "soldiers", as in the phrase "boots on the ground".

-Synecdoche (/sɪˈnɛkdəki/ sih-NECK-də-kee) is a type of metonymy; it is a figure of speech that uses a term for a part of something to refer to the whole (pars pro toto), or vice versa (totum pro parte).
+Synecdoche (/sɪˈnɛkdəki/) is a type of metonymy; it is a figure of speech that uses a term for a part of something to refer to the whole (pars pro toto), or vice versa (totum pro parte).
 The term is derived from Ancient Greek συνεκδοχή 'simultaneous understanding'.
 (Note: From ἐκδέχομαι 'to take or receive from another' – simplex δέχομαι 'to receive'.
 In simpler words, the term comes from Greek Syn, meaning "with" or "along with" (as in synonym) and ekdoche, meaning sense or interpretation; thus literally, "interpret along with") Common English synecdoches include suits for businessmen, wheels for automobile, and boots for soldiers.

 Definition

 Synecdoche is a rhetorical trope and a kind of metonymy—a figure of speech using a term to denote one thing to refer to a related thing.

 Synecdoche (and thus metonymy) is distinct from metaphor, although in the past, it was considered a sub-species of metaphor, intending metaphor as a type of conceptual substitution (as Quintilian does in Institutio oratoria Book VIII).
 In Lanham's Handlist of Rhetorical Terms, the three terms possess somewhat restrictive definitions in tune with their etymologies from Greek: